 - Appointment and removal of directors.

-You can create your own Articles to set out exactly how you want your business to be run, but if you do so, then you will not be able to register your business online through Companies House and will instead need to make a paper application, which will take longer to process.
+If you do so, then you will not be able to register your business online through Companies House and will instead need to make a paper application, which will take longer to process.

-These model Articles contain all the rules that companies typically need to agree upon in order for the company to run without administrative difficulties, so if you are thinking of writing your own articles, they offer a good starting point.
+These model Articles contain all the rules that companies typically need to agree upon for the company to run without administrative difficulties, so if you are thinking of writing your own articles, they offer a good starting point.

 Can you make changes in the future?

-Unlike the Memorandum of Association, your Articles can be changed as may be necessary to reflect changes to your business over time.
-A copy of the amended Articles must be sent to Companies House within 15 days for approval.
+Unlike the Memorandum of Association, your Articles can be changed as necessary to reflect changes to your business over time.

 Tax-efficient protection for directors